dgoppenheimer/md-sims/docs/course/lab0x2-pdb-files.md

 The command line program [Reduce](https://github.com/rlabduke/reduce) can be used to add hydrogens to protein structures.
 This is the program that is used on the MolProbity website.
 See more at the [Reduce Overview](http://molprobity.biochem.duke.edu/help/reduce_guide/reduce_guide.html) web site.

 [PDBFixer](https://github.com/openmm/pdbfixer) is part of the OpenMM suite of programs.
+Note: PDBFixer sometimes messes up rotomers.

 [Open Babel](http://openbabel.org/wiki/Main_Page) can be used to add polar hydrogens to protein structures using the command line.
 This could be potentially used within a Jupyter Notebook, but I need to check on how decisions about hydrogen additions are made.